Tours and Attractions in Kaş

 Among Kaş’s most significant historical monuments, the magnificent amphitheatre stands paramount–a marvel carved into the living rock that hosted entertainment and grand spectacles in antiquity.
 The city also preserves remnants of ancient Christian churches, mosques, and fortresses perched atop cliffs dramatically framing the seashore.

-A short walk from there, visitors will stumble across another historical landmark, the Kaş Cistern from the 5th century B.C. carved into the rock; this water reservoir features seven columns.
+A short walk from there, visitors will stumble across another historical landmark, the Kaş Cistern from the 5th century B.C., carved into the rock.

 Kaş Merkez, also known as Republic Square (Cumhuriyet Meydanı), is the heart of Kaş.
 The statue of Atatürk overlooking the harbour and the words “Peace at home.
 Peace in the world” engraved at the bottom ring so true today.
 Just down the street is Derya Beach, where journeyers can stop at the local restaurant for dinner.